top of page

 Get Others to File Comments

-Thankfully a number of colleges, universities and higher education coalitions will be filing comments.
-The purpose of this microsite is to engage important voices that have not traditionally spoken up about this topic and the importance of international education and international students.
+The purpose of this microsite is to engage important voices that have not traditionally weighed into high-skilled visa policies that impact our economy, international education and international students.
 Specifically, we hope you will work with E Pluribus to get employers, business groups, chambers of commerce, economic development organizations, state and local government and other voices to file comments opposing this proposed rule.

 Host a Webinar

 Most Americans, business and economic development leaders and policymakers are unaware of the enormous economic contributions of international education and the talent proposition that graduating international students pose to help fill critical talent gaps.
-Hosting a webinar to provide data on those contributions, as well as to explain the Duration of Status proposed rule can help educate these partners.
+Hosting a webinar to provide data on those contributions, as well as to explain the Weighted H-1B proposed rule, in addition to the recent Duration of Status proposal, can help educate these partners.
 Global Detroit’s E Pluribus program would love to work with you to help host a webinar to spread information on this proposed rule and/or the importance of international education and international students to our economy.
-Please contact us at info@globaldetroitmi.org if you need assistance.
+Please contact us if you need assistance.

 Get in Touch